ShaSchangali/42_Projects/ft_born_to_be_root/README.md

 5. Type `sudo ufw allow 4242` to configure the Port Rules
 6. Type `sudo ufw status numbered` to check the status of UFW 4242 Port

 ## Connecting to SSH

-0. To exit your Virtual Machine and use your mouse, press `command` on your Apple Keyboard and your mouse should appear
+#### ⚠️ NOTE: To exit Virtual Machine and use the mouse, press `command` on your Apple Keyboard
-1. Go to your Virtual Box Program
+1. Open Virtual Box
-2. Click on your Virtual Machine and select `Settings`
+2. Click on the Virtual Machine and select `Settings`
 3. Click `Network` then `Adapter 1` then `Advanced` and then click on `Port Forwarding`
 4. Change the Host Port and Guest Port to `4242`
-5. Then head back to your Virtual Machine
+5. go back to the your Virtual Machine
-6. Type `sudo systemctl restart ssh` to restart your SSH Server
+6. Type `sudo systemctl restart ssh` to restart the SSH Server
-7. Type `sudo service sshd status` to check your SSH Status
+7. Type `sudo service sshd status` to check the SSH Status
-8. Open an iTerm and type the following `ssh your_username@127.0.0.1 -p 4242`
+8. Open iTerm and type `ssh your_username@127.0.0.1 -p 4242`
-9. In case an error occurs, then type `rm ~/.ssh/known_hosts` in your iTerm and then retype `ssh your_username@127.0.0.1 -p 4242`
+9. In case an error occurs, then type `rm ~/.ssh/known_hosts` in iTerm and then retype `ssh your_username@127.0.0.1 -p 4242`
-10. Lastly type `exit` to quit your SSH iTerm Connection
+10. Type`exit` to quit SSH with iTerm Connection

 ### Setting Password Policy

-1. First type `sudo apt-get install libpam-pwquality` to install Password Quality Checking Library
+1. Type `sudo apt-get install libpam-pwquality` to install Password Quality Checking Library
-2. Then type `sudo vim /etc/pam.d/common-password`
+2. Type`sudo vim /etc/pam.d/common-password`
 3. Find this line. `password		requisite		pam_deny.so` or
-4. Add this to the end of that line `minlen=10 ucredit=-1 dcredit=-1 maxrepeat=3 reject_username difok=7 enforce_for_root`
+4. Add this to the end of that line
+- `minlen=10 ucredit=-1 dcredit=-1 maxrepeat=3 reject_username difok=7 enforce_for_root`

-- 4.1 The line should now look like this - `password  requisite     pam_pwquality.so  retry=3 minlen=10 ucredit=-1 dcredit=-1 maxrepeat=3 reject_username difok=7 enforce_for_root`
+- The line should now look like this
+`password  requisite     pam_pwquality.so  retry=3 minlen=10 ucredit=-1 dcredit=-1 maxrepeat=3 reject_username difok=7 enforce_for_root`

 5. Save and Exit Vim
 6. Next type in your Virtual Machine `sudo vim /etc/login.defs`